-&lt;sup>9Contract farming can also affect other dimensions of farmer welfare, by increasing food security (Bellemare and Novak, 2017) or reducing income volatility (Bellemare et al., 2021).
+$^{^{8}}$ Contract farming can also affect other dimensions of farmer welfare, by increasing food security (Bellemare and Novak, 2017) or reducing income volatility (Bellemare et al., 2021).

-Third, we contribute to a small but important literature on the determinants of aflatoxin mitigation by smallholder farmers.
-Given the public health implications of widespread aflatoxin exposure, especially in low-income countries, it is of direct policy interest to understand the best strategies for reducing contamination.
-Previous work on bio-control technology in particular has found that a price premium alone, or a price premium bundled with index insurance, may induce at most modest increases in technology adoption (Hoffmann et al., 2018b; Narayan et al., 2019).
+2018b; Narayan et al., 2019; Hoffmann et al., 2022).
 More generally, information and price premiums can induce increased adoption of complementary aflatoxin mitigation strategies, like drying crops on a tarp or storing them in hermetic storage bags (Magnan et al., 2021; Bauchet et al., 2020).
-By contrast, we find that bundling information and a price premium with credit is sufficient to induce high adoption of bio-control technology.
+We find that bundling information, a guaranteed price premium, and credit is sufficient to induce widespread adoption of bio-control technology.

 The remainder of the paper is organized as follows.
 Section 2 provides additional context about aflatoxin and groundnut cultivation in Senegal.
 Section 3 presents the design of the experiment, and Section 4 provides an overview of the key covariates and outcomes of interest.
-Section 5 presents the empirical strategy, Section 6 presents the results, and Section 7 concludes.
+Section 5 presents the empirical strategy and Section 6 presents the short-run results of our study.
+Section 7 shows results from administrative data two years after our study, and Section 8 concludes.